npc-strider/peter-tanner/README.md

 This is my professional account - for now I won't be doing much on this account.

+If you want to contact me best to email me or go to my other github account, as I'm not really active on this one

 ---

 To see the many other things I've made (modding related and other small, random things) go to:

 **https://github.com/npc-strider**

+---

+You can also contact me at:

+📧 peterr\[dot]00000\[at]gmail\[dot]com

 <!--
 **peter-tanner/peter-tanner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.